JoeSz/Exopite-Multifilter-Multi-Sorter-WordPress-Plugin/README.md

 DESCRIPTION
 -----------

+Multisort or filter any post types with single or multiple taxonimies (categories, tags, etc...).

-AJAX sorter/filter any post types by multiple taxonomies and/or terms (like post by categories and/or tags). <br />
+AJAX sorter/filter for any post types by multiple taxonomies and/or terms (like post by categories and/or tags). <br />
 Plugin working with a basic Bootstrap 4 Flex grid.
-Only enqueued if 'bootstrap' or 'bootstrap-4' style not already enqueued.
+Only enqueued, if style with 'bootstrap' or 'bootstrap-4' slug not already enqueued.

 * Working with any Themes and any post types
 * Single or multiple filter based on taxonomies and terms.
 Multi selectable.